 Dr. Antoncic has gained a wealth of experience in banking and finance having begun her career as an Economist at the Federal Reserve Bank of New York where she did research on economic and money market conditions as well as on finance.
 In 1985, she began her 12-year career at Goldman Sachs holding various positions including Head of Market Risk Management, Special Assistant to the Co-Vice Chairman and more than seven years trading structured products.
 She then had a 2-year stint at Barclays Capital as the Americas’ Head of Market Risk Management and Treasurer.

 Dr. Antoncic joined Lehman Brothers in 1999 first as Global Head of Risk Policy and subsequently Global Head of Market Risk Management; from 2002-2007, she served as Chief Risk Officer.
-In 2007, she and that firm’s Chairman agreed to disagree concerning the level of the firm’s risk taking at which point she was asked to turn her focus to external issues.
-Making use of her broad background, she entered into the regulation policy debate where she has spent a substantial amount of her time.
-After the Lehman bankruptcy, Dr. Antoncic agreed to stay on as Managing Director and Senior Advisor at the Lehman Estate to help maximize the value to Lehman creditors.
+In 2007, after agreeing to disagree on the level of risk the Firm was taking she was asked to turn her focus to external issues at which point, making use of her broad background, she developed an externally focused new role as Lehman’s Global Head of Financial Markets Policy Relations.
+In this role, she leveraged her experience to connect with key sovereign and financial officials on policy issues as they impacted on the markets.
+After the Lehman bankruptcy she was asked to join the Lehman Estate as a Managing Director and Senior Advisor serving as a key source of financial industry knowledge and Lehman Brothers institutional knowledge in helping to maximize the value to Lehman creditors.
+In this role, she was also responsible for maximizing the value of certain derivative portfolios to Lehman creditors.

 Dr. Antoncic is a member of the Board of Overseers of the Weill Cornell Medical College and Graduate School of Medical Sciences of Cornell University and is a member of several Overseer standing committees; she is a member of the Centennial Society of the Economic Club of New York; was a Centennial Associate of New York University; and was a member of the Board of Directors of the Girl Scout Council of Greater New York.